Barbarell History, Family Crest & Coats of Arms

 Early History of the Barbarell family

-Another 383 words (27 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Barbarell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barbarell research.
+Another 192 words (14 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Barbarell History in all our PDF Extended History products and printed products wherever possible.

 Barbarell Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Barbarell has undergone many spelling variations, including Barberry, Barbary, Barbery, Barberrie, Baberie, Berberry and many more.

 Early Notables of the Barbarell family (pre 1700)